Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types.rst

 Computers read, write and manipulate data in binary.
 But what does the data represent?
 How to interpret it?
 This is what types are for.
 Since memory by itself has no notion of what data represents, it's all up to the programmer to give it a meaning by specifying a type.
 A number without a context is just a number.
 But with specific interpretation, it can mean text (each symbol having unique number), color (numbers stating intensity of RGB components), sound (numbers describing physical attributes of waves) and so on - for this reason files have extensions - a file is nothing more than a sequence of bytes.
 It's up to the user which program to use to open it and how the program will interpret this sequence.

 In C++, every *object* has an associated type.
-This makes C++ a **strongly-typed programming language**.
-The type determines how the binary representation should be interpreted and what operations can be performed on the data.
+This makes C++ a **statically typed programming language**.
+The type determines multiple memory-related properties (including size in bytes) and how the binary representation should be interpreted and what operations can be performed on the data.
 Two objects with different types may be identical in their binary form, but their meaning can be completely different.

-    What if a language is not strongly-typed?
+    What if a language is not statically typed?

-These that do not are typically named to have **loose** or **dynamic typing**.
-They not require specifying types of objects.
-Instead, they dynamically adapt (during program execution) by performing hidden conversions between type-mismatched operations.
-These languages are typically run on virtual machines or by interpreters - they rarely are transformed into real machine code - generally, they wouldn't be as efficient as a strongly-typed language so instead they go for the benefits of being interpreted (e.g. no compilation required).
+Such languages have **dynamic typing**.
+They do not require specifying types of objects.
+Objects dynamically adapt (during program execution) by performing hidden conversions between type-mismatched operations.
+These languages are typically run on virtual machines or by interpreters - they rarely are transformed into real machine code - generally, they wouldn't be as efficient as a statically-typed language so instead they go for the benefits of being interpreted (e.g. no compilation required).

 C++ is a language which does not do anything unless explicitly asked to (for performance reasons).
 You have the full control what happens, when and how.
 If you want extra behavior such as dynamic typing, there are mechanisms in C++ that can be used for it.
 Otherwise, you don't pay for what you don't use.

-Advantages of strong typing:
+Advantages of static typing:

 - Less mistakes: type-mismatched operations result in compiler errors.
 For interpreted languages, such problems are usually detected only when the program is run and only when the faulty operation is attempted.
 - Faster execution: less convertions are performed.
 - Lower memory usage: each object is stored on fixed amount of memory.
-With dynamic typing variables are often stored multiple times in different formats.
+With dynamic typing variables have to be stored multiple times in different formats or to have prepared extra memory.
 - Self-documenting code: you know exactly what you work with.
 No need to write explanatory comments what types are accepted in specific places.
 - Better optimization: Compilers generate better machine code knowing exactly how memory is used.